DeconvFFT/Introduction-to-reinforcement-learning-book/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Introduction to Reinforcement Learning

-This is a small sample book to give you a feel for how book content is structured.
+This book covers theoretical and practical aspects of Reinforcement learning

 :::{note}
-Here is a note!
+How to read this book!
 :::

 And here is a code block: